KoStard/HermesCLI/README.md

 ### Basic Usage

-To start a conversation with the default LLM, simply run:
+To start a conversation with the default LLM model (from the configuration file), simply run:

 ```bash
 hermes chat
 ```

-You can also specify a particular model using the `--model` flag:
+You can also override the model using the `--model` flag:

 ```bash
 hermes chat --model OPENAI/gpt-4o